rjmackay/rjmackay.github.com/_drafts/this-week-5.md

 [How to Track Your Kids (and Other People's Kids) With the TicTocTrack Watch](https://www.troyhunt.com/how-to-track-your-kids-and-other-peoples-kids-with-the-tictoctrack-watch).
 A good break down of the security failures of a watch for tracking your kids.
 I'm with Germany on this one - ban them -  the security risks are too high to consider any device that tracks children.

 [A way to do CSS for applications](https://macwright.org/2019/02/09/tachyons-css.html).
 Nice and simple.
 I might try this on my next project.

+## Listening

+[Start With This](http://www.nightvalepresents.com/startwiththis).
+A new podcast from the creators of Welcome to Nightvale about writing and the creative process.
+Each episode has assignments to help push you to actually create something.